derniercri/hornet/README.md

 	var hornet = new Hornet({ uri: 'http://localhost:8187', channels: ['news', 'privateMessages'], token: 'VhjHU89Jhk' });
 	hornet.connect();

 ## Messages handling

 Each time a new message is coming, an event is raised.
-Simply handle them like the following:
+Handle them like the following:

 	// javascript
 	hornet.on("channel","message_type", function ( messageData ) {